 ‘Sure is…’ she said.
 ‘We keep it around 95 to 100 degrees in the cooler evenings.
 During the day we drop the temperature down a bit, so it is more refreshing.’

 Jason took a sip of his drink then pushed himself from his chair and ambled over closer to the Jacuzzi.
 He stood over the dark blue colored octagonal pool staring in at the sparkling clear water.

 As he did so, Matt glared at Alicia.
 He discreetly shook his head once.

 Alicia nodded her understanding.

 ‘Do you need a refill Jason,’ Matt asked.
 He stood from his chair and approached Jason.

 Jason examined what was left of his drink.
 He emptied the bottle in one gulp.
 ‘Why not…’ he handed Matt his empty.

 ‘What about you Leece…?
 Same again?’
 Matt said.

 ‘Thanks Hun…’ she smiled.

 Matt slipped off the bottle holder from Jason’s bottle and dropped it onto the outdoor table as he made his way inside.
-He thought he would give him the refill without the holder to get that print.
+He would give Jason the refill without the holder, to get that print.